Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-The median time to disposition (half-life) for applications examined by SWIFT, CHARLES M is 29 months.
-This places the examiner in the 45% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by SWIFT, CHARLES M is 30 months.
+This places the examiner in the 59% percentile for prosecution speed.
+Prosecution timelines are slightly faster than average with this examiner.

-When applicants request a pre-appeal conference (PAC) with this examiner, 62.1% result in withdrawal of the rejection or reopening of prosecution.
-This success rate is in the 49% percentile among all examiners.
-Note: Pre-appeal conferences show below-average success with this examiner.
-Consider whether your arguments are strong enough to warrant a PAC request.
+When applicants request a pre-appeal conference (PAC) with this examiner, 64.5% result in withdrawal of the rejection or reopening of prosecution.
+This success rate is in the 52% percentile among all examiners.
+Strategic Recommendation: Pre-appeal conferences show above-average effectiveness with this examiner.
+If you have strong arguments, a PAC request may result in favorable reconsideration.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: